H-infinity is not E-infinity: Introduction

 \section{Introduction}

 In recent years there has been a renewed interest in the study of $E_\infty$ ring spectra and their strictly commutative analogues, commutative $S$-algebras.
 Such spectra are equipped with a well-behaved theory of power operations.
-In the hands of an expert, this structure provides formidable computational tools which can be used to deduce a number of surprising results (for some examples, see \cite[Ch.
-2]{BMMS86}).
+This structure provides formidable computational tools which can be used to deduce a number of surprising results (for some examples see \cite[Ch.~2]{BMMS86}).

 Such operations determine and are determined by an $H_\infty$ ring structure, the analogue of an $E_\infty$ ring structure in the stable \emph{homotopy} category.
-While this definition is formally similar to that of a space with a $G$-action up to homotopy, the theory of power operations is sufficiently rich that one might conjecture that every $H_\infty$ ring spectrum is obtained by taking an $E_\infty$ ring spectrum and then passing to the homotopy category.
+The theory of power operations is sufficiently rich that one might conjecture that every $H_\infty$ ring spectrum is obtained by taking an $E_\infty$ ring spectrum and then passing to the homotopy category.

-We will show that such a conjecture would be a stable analogue of the transfer conjecture; the claim that the homotopy category of infinite loop spaces is equivalent to a subcategory of the homotopy category of based spaces whose objects (transfer spaces) admit certain transfer homomorphisms (see \cite{KrL79} for a more complete description).
+This turns out to be a stable analogue of the transfer conjecture, a conjectural equivalence between the homotopy category of infinite loop spaces and a subcategory of the homotopy category of based spaces whose objects admit certain transfer homomorphisms (see \cite{KrL79} for a more complete description).

-In \cite{KrL79}, Kraines and Lada construct an explicit counterexample to the transfer conjecture.
-In their paper, they define the notion of an $L(n)$ space for $0\leq n\leq \infty$.
-Under their definitions, an $L(0)$ space is a based space, an $L(2)$ space is a transfer space, and an $L(\infty)$ space has a homotopy coherent action by an $E_\infty$ operad.
-They also make use of the following implications
+Kraines and Lada demonstrate the falsehood of the transfer conjecture by contructing an explicit counterexample.
+In their paper, Kraines and Lada define the notion of an $L(n)$ space.
+When $n=2,$ this is a space equipped with transfer homomorphisms.
+They make use of the following implications

+We can view lifting an $L(n)$ structure to an $L(n+1)$ structure and so on as constructing an action of the $E_\infty$ operad up to increasingly coherent homotopy.